JenisH505/djangoapi/README.md

 ## In views.py
 1. class CustomSchemaGenerator(OpenAPISchemaGenerator):
 - This line defines a custom class CustomSchemaGenerator that extends the OpenAPISchemaGenerator class from the drf_yasg library.
 This class is used to generate the OpenAPI schema for   the Django REST Framework (DRF) API.
+2. def get_schema(self, request=None, public=False):
+    schema = super().get_schema(request, public)
+    schema.basePath = f"/{request.version}" if request and request.version else "/"
+    return schema
+- This method overrides the get_schema method of the parent OpenAPISchemaGenerator class.
+It first calls the parent method to get the initial schema.
+Then, it modifies the basePath      property of the schema based on the value of request.version.
+If the request object has a version attribute, the basePath is set to /{request.version}.
+3. @api_view(['GET'])
+def swagger_ui(request):
+    return render(request, 'swagger-ui.html')
+- This is a Django view function decorated with @api_view(['GET']), which means it accepts only GET requests.
+When this view is called, it renders the swagger-ui.html template.
+This     template is likely the Swagger UI interface, which allows users to explore and interact with the API documentation.